penumbra1/expensify/README.md

 - refactor promises to async/await
 - check for fragment <> syntax support in Jest
 - refactor ExpenseForm to pass only the updated fields in "updates" instead of rewritingthe entire expense - diff the form state against its props.expense and send up only the difference
-- review test coverage (e.g. router and firebase files are not tested - check out [firebase-mock](https://github.com/soumak77/firebase-mock/blob/HEAD/tutorials/client/auth/authentication.md))
+- review test coverage (e.g. status, social, router)
+- firebase files are not tested - check out [firebase-mock](https://github.com/soumak77/firebase-mock/blob/HEAD/tutorials/client/auth/authentication.md))
 - make store observe external changes in firebase (e.g. if another instance of the app is changing the same DB) - currently the store loads data from the DB only on starup
+- add reload/refresh button next to the error message for when expenses fail to load
 - add tag functionality (search by tag, tag cloud)